By Andrew Lambe, 16th Feb 2017 (Updated 12th June 2017)

-The Fourth EU Anti-Money Laundering Directive (AMLD4), is due to be transposed into Irish law by 26 June 2017.
+The Fourth EU Anti-Money Laundering Directive (AMLD4), was transposed into Irish law 26 June 2017.
 A major part of this is the creation of a ‘Beneficial Owners Register’ which we covered in a previous blog.
 However, there are some other new provisions to be aware of which are as follows:

 1. More emphasis on ultimate beneficial ownership and enhanced customer due diligence (EDD)